-4. Question: What does the NIGC do if it learns that there are plans to close a a tribally licensed gaming facility?
+4. Question: What does the NIGC do if it learns that there are plans to close a tribally licensed gaming facility?

 Answer: As tribal law makers, tribal gaming regulatory bodies, and/or gaming operators decide to temporarily close a licensed facility based on their local on-the-ground assessments, the NIGC Region Offices will continue to have a presence.
-NIGC Region Directors have received a two-step protocol from the NIGC Director of Compliance.
-The protocol will help the NIGC maintain an appropriate presence and facilitate support for a tribal community that has temporarily closed based on local circumstances.
+As referenced in the March 16, 2020 Dear Tribal Leader letter, NIGC Region Directors have received a two-step protocol from the NIGC Director of Compliance.
+The protocol will help the NIGC maintain an appropriate presence and facilitate support for a tribal community based on local circumstances.

-5. Question: What considerations should a TGRA account for when securing and adequately protecting casino assets in the event it becomes necessary to evacuate a casino with little forewarning and very little time to secure casino assets, such as monetary instruments and gaming instruments?
+5. Question: What considerations should a TGRA account for when securing and adequately protecting casino assets in the event that it becomes necessary to evacuate a casino with little forewarning and very little time to secure casino assets, such as monetary instruments and gaming instruments?